 One of the easiest ways you can tell if someone doesn’t understand the online business world is if they still use hits.
-Hits is a thing of the past.
+Hits are a thing of the past.
 It’s an obscure way of measuring the traffic that is not representative.
 Traffic is now widely measured by unique users per month.
 A unique user is a specific IP (An internet connection).
 It is widely assumed to represent one person give or take.

 It is important to maximize the number of unique users on your website however they have to be qualified, unique users.
 For example, if you have a local construction company that only operates in your city, only the users that log in from within your city are important.
 All other unique users are unimportant.

 A page view is one browsed page.
 Every click on a link will generate a new page view.
 Unique users tell you how many people browse your website and page views tells you how engaged they are.
 If you divide your total page views by the total unique users that entered your website you get the average page views per user.

 Pageviews/user are important to measure the level of engagement of your users.
 If your website content is compelling and people generally like your website they will browse your site longer.
 A more engaging site is a more trusted site and trust is the most important factor in making a sale.

 It is important to always know your top keywords.
 These tell you how people find you and what they are looking for.
 If these keywords have nothing to do with what you’re selling you should be changing your keyword strategy.
 You will increase your sales if you target the keywords that have more to do with what you’re selling.
 Remember, it’s all about qualified traffic.